 Staff thought that students would describe the ethos of OAC as one of ‘trust’, ‘choices’, ‘family’, ‘love’, ‘being cared for’, ‘appreciated,’ and ‘a place of belonging’.
 One staff member said, “Students do realise how much love there is here for them.”
-They also described the loyalty students have to OAC
+They also described the loyalty students have to OAC.

-Students spoke with great care about staff, acknowledging and appreciating all the extra work staff do for students such as extra maths lessons.
-They talked about staff being like parents to them and of the Academy being a happy place and full of zest!
+Students spoke with great care about staff, acknowledging and appreciating all the extra work staff do for students such as extra Maths lessons.
+They talked about staff being like parents to them and of the Academy being a happy place and full of life!
 Progression and forward movement was seen as a feature of the Academy.
 Being static is not seen by the students a good thing.

-When the students were asked to describe what kind of people they were being encouraged to become by Oasis, they said, ‘respectful, caring, high achieving, living to the standards of the staff, inspiring and leading others, to be somebody and not nobody, to be good and better, to achieve something and to still be humble.’
+When the students were asked to describe what kind of people they were being encouraged to become by Oasis, they said,

 When asked to describe the values and beliefs of OAC, parents said that the Christian beliefs underpin everything but these beliefs are not imposed.
 One parent went on to describe the Academy as caring, passionate and genuine, and a place where each child is treated as an individual and each child is helped to achieve their potential and given every chance to do this.
 Seeking achievement is seen as a core value of the Academy.
 The Academy was also seen as a warm and welcoming environment.
 It is place where students are helped to become ‘good, rounded, and prepared for life.’

 There was a strong sense of hope amongst the staff – and a determination to achieve the very best.
 ‘We will be outstanding – this is non-negotiable.’
-There was no dissenting view regarding the alignment of what is said and displayed concerning ethos, what is practiced and experienced by staff and what is taught to and caught by the students.
+There was no dissenting view regarding the alignment of what is said and displayed concerning ethos, what is practised and experienced by staff and what is taught to and caught by the students.
 All staff and students have bought into it and in no way is seen as an add-on to the focus on academic achievement.